Kong/docs.konghq.com/app/kubernetes-ingress-controller/2.0.x/guides/getting-started-istio.md

 {% endnavtab %}
 {% endnavtabs %}

-This command should have automatically opened the http://localhost:20001/kiali link in your web browser, but if not then navigate to that page manually.
+This command should have automatically opened http://localhost:20001/kiali in your web browser, but if not then navigate to that page manually.

-You're not connected to Kiali and have a window into the traffic moving across your mesh network.
+You're now connected to Kiali and have a window into the traffic moving across your mesh network.
 Familiarize yourself with Kiali and graphically view the topology for your `BookInfo` application's web requests: